radicle-dev/heartwood/HACKING.md

 ## Logging

-Logging for `radicle-node` and `radicle-httpd` is turned on by default.
+Logging for `radicle-node` is turned on by default.
 Check the respective `--help` output to set the log level.

 ## Writing tests